-In many ways the observed activity behavior of \atlas, including its preponderance of $\co_2$ emission, lack of $\co$ output, small size, and predominance of large chunks of water-ice rich icy material in a flux-dominant coma is reminiscent of the behavior of short period comet \hartley, target of the NASA Deep Impact extended mission in 2010 and a ``hyperactive comet'' near the end of its outgassing lifetime \citep{2011Sci...332.1396A, 2009PASP..121..968L}.
-Such an object would have undergone hundreds to thousands of close perihelion passages by its natal birth star inside the system's water ice line, as \hartley\ has by our Sun.
-Whether this was due to 3I forming within a few au of its birth star or being scattered into this region after formation but before ejection is not clear.
-In terms of ice incorporation and thermal processing mechanisms operating on solar system comets \citep{2021Icar..35614072L, 2022PSJ.....3..112L}, \atlas\ is closer in evolution to barely- or non-active 1I/Oumuamua than primitive, ice rich 2I/Borisov.
+In many ways the observed activity behavior of \atlas, including its preponderance of $\co_2$ emission, lack of $\co$ output, small size, and predominance of large chunks of water-ice rich icy material in a flux-dominant coma is reminiscent of the behavior of short period comet \hartley, target of the NASA Deep Impact extended mission in 2010 and a ``hyperactive comet'' \citep{2011Sci...332.1396A, 2009PASP..121..968L}.
+Such an object could have undergone hundreds to thousands of close perihelion passages by its natal birth star inside the system's water ice line, as \hartley\ has by our Sun.
+Whether this was due to \atlas\ forming within a few au of its birth star or being scattered into this region after formation but before ejection is not clear.

 Compared to the naïve expectation that solar systems shed the majority of their comets in their first few Myrs of existence when their small icy planetesimals are most abundant, most hypervolatile ice rich, and most dynamically hot, so that all ISOs should be like 2I/Borisov, this suggests that ISOs are thermally processed quicker than they dynamically relax.
-This hypothesis needs to be tested by population studies of many more ISOs than the 3 currently known, and hopefully many more will be studied by the \spherex mission’s all-sky survey.
-Another inference that can be made about 3I’s home system is that it contains a companion body of mass M\textsubscript{Neptune} or larger within a few au of the host star; such a massive body is required to eject a body like 3I from a stellar system with host star of class M8V or larger.
+This hypothesis needs to be tested by population studies of many more ISOs than the 3 currently known, and hopefully many more will be studied by the \spherex\ mission's all-sky survey.

 \begin{contribution}

 All listed authors contributed importantly to the creation and production of this manuscript. \end{contribution}

 \facilities{SPHEREx, IRTF, SOLO}